CMLF-git-dev/CMLF/README.md

-## Contrastive Multi-granularity Learning for Stock Trend Prediction
+## Stock Trend Prediction with Multi-granularity Data: A Contrastive Learning Approach with Adaption Fusion

 0. ### **Dependencies**